shailesh14r/OmniFood-Landing-Page/README.md

 The OmniFood landing page can be used as a template for food delivery services or as an example project for learning responsive web design.

-### How to customize

-- Update the text and images in the `index.html` file to fit your needs.
-- Modify the styles in the `styles.css` file to change the appearance of the page.
-- Add new sections or adjust the layout using the existing structure.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.